- How to apply

 - We can only accept readable and good quality documents.
 Otherwise, we will have to ask you to resubmit a recent issued document.

 - Verify all the documents previously prepared by a lawyer (in case you have one) and make sure they are according with the instructions.
-Make sure all information in the forms are correct.
+Make sure all information in the forms is correct.

 - Verify that your name, date and place of birth are correct in all the documents (passport, birth certificate, marriage certificate, police certificates, etc) and on all the forms.